tsoumdoa/zxml/README.md

 ## zxml
-Simple xml parser writtein in zig, based on the implementation of [xml by Andrew Kelley](https://github.com/andrewrk/xml).
+Simple xml tokenizer writtein in zig, based on the implementation of [xml by Andrew Kelley](https://github.com/andrewrk/xml).